Skip to content

 finch vm start

-5. To validate the change has been successful, with one last shell into the virtual machine, checks the disk size with df -h.
+4. To validate the change has been successful, shell into the virtual machine, checks the disk size with df -h.

 export LIMA_HOME=/Applications/Finch/lima/data